 But it’s more than just an accessible exercise of course.
 I like it for a couple of other reasons.
-First, you are lying face down, so gravity makes it impossible to use your lower back and pull your chest away from the pad like you might do with an upright seated row machine.
+First, you are lying face down, so gravity makes it impossible to use your lower back and pull your chest away from the pad as you might do with an upright seated row machine.
 Like it or not, when the going gets tough, your instinct will be to pull away from the pad, so being prevented from doing that is helpful.
 Second, I like the fact that this exercise encourages you to rise up and extend your upper spine.
 Most people are kyphotic and could do with strengthening and mobilising their upper spine.
-Like the bent over row, this exercise works every muscle in the back strongly, including the upper spine, and makes the list for that reason.
+Like the bent-over row, this exercise works every muscle in the back strongly, including the upper spine, and makes the list for that reason.

 When performing the bench row, get high on the bench so your lower ribs are towards the top of the bench.
 Extend your legs and get them out of the way so you have room to bring the dumbbell back into the right position.
-Pull the dumbbell back towards the hip to perform the movement and try to engage all the muscles of the back that retract, depress and externally rotate the shoulder blades.
+Pull the dumbbell back towards the hip to perform the movement.
+And try to engage all the muscles of the back that retract, depress and externally rotate the shoulder blades.
 As with the lat pull down, if posture is a primary concern then keep those postural muscles engaged at the bottom of the movement to keep the shoulders back.
 Let the shoulders get pulled down if you want full range and maximum stimulus of the back muscles.

 3. Pull up

-When we help our clients set goals, a lot of them say they want to be able to do a certain number of push ups or pull ups.
-There’s something very satisfying and, let’s face it, cool about being able to pull your body weight up to the top of a pull up.
+When we help our clients set goals, a lot of them say they want to be able to do a certain number of push-ups or pull-ups.
+There’s something very satisfying and, let’s face it, cool about being able to pull your body weight up to the top of a pull-up.
 There’s something about having to get your chin above the bar for it ‘to count’ that inspires herculean exertion and gets the best out of people.

-With the right pull up bar you can change your grip from set to set without having to queue in line for another machine or go and search for a different attachment.
+With the right pull up bar, you can change your grip from set to set without having to queue in line for another machine or go and search for a different attachment.

-If you can’t do a pull up with good form then start with assisted pull ups.
-Over time, gradually reduce the weight to give yourself less and less assistance until you can do a body weight pull up.
+If you can’t do a pull up with good form then start with assisted pull-ups.
+Over time, gradually reduce the weight to give yourself less and less assistance until you can do a bodyweight pull up.

-4. Straight arm pull down
+4. Straight arm pulldown

 A curious selection you might think, a departure from traditional pulling exercises for your back.
 Yes, exactly right, but read on.

 For most body parts you’ll see an isolation exercise used frequently.
 An isolation exercise moves one joint and stimulates a smaller number of muscles than a compound exercise.
 For chest it’s flyes, for shoulders it’s lateral raises, for quads it’s leg extensions.
-Although they stimulate fewer muscles, isolation exercises work their target muscles in a very focused and intense way and provide important variety and a break from the usual compound exercises.
+Although they stimulate fewer muscles, isolation exercises work their target muscles in a very focused and intense way.
+They also provide important variety and a break from the usual compound exercises.
 Crucially, for me, they provide a way to pre-exhaust the target muscles before a heavier compound lift.

 For example, on chest, if you tend to fail on bench press because your triceps give out before your chest, you’re not going to build a big chest.
 But if you pre-fatigue your chest with flyes first, then you can be sure your chest will give up first on the bench press, ensuring it is maximally stimulated.

-So, the straight arm pull down is the chosen isolation exercise for the back, specifically the lats.
+So, the straight arm pulldown is the chosen isolation exercise for the back, specifically the lats.
 In most pulling exercises for your back both the shoulder joint and elbow joints articulate.
 With the straight arm pull down only the shoulder joint moves.
 This exercise is sufficiently intense that it works well on its own.
-But supersetted with a row or a pull down, it’s highly effective at taking the target muscle to exhaustion.
+But supersetted with a row or a pull-down, it’s highly effective at taking the target muscle to exhaustion.